Your Role as a Responsible Employee

 - Retaliatory Harassment occurs when someone complains of, or participates in, an investigation of discrimination (including harassment or misconduct), and because of it they experience verbal or electronic harassment, threats, or other forms of negative treatment.

-What do I do if a student, coworker, or campus visitor confides in me that they were sexually harassed or sexually assaulted (regardless of where or when it occurred)?
+What do I do if a student, coworker, or campus visitor confides in me that they were sexually harassed or sexually assaulted?

-- Let them know that you cannot ensure confidentiality.
-As an employee, you are required to report any alleged incident of sexual harassment or sexual misconduct that is brought to your attention.
+- Let them know that you may not be able to ensure confidentiality.
+As an employee, you are required to disclose any alleged incident of sexual harassment or sexual misconduct that could be a violation of policy that is brought to your attention.
 The only university employees that may ensure confidentiality are licensed counselors and unlicensed trainees of any university psychological services programs.

 - In the instance of sexual assault, encourage the student, employee, or visitor to seek medical treatment and contact the appropriate law enforcement agency to report the incident.

 - Let them know where they can get help.
-Share with them the Office of Sexual and Relationship Violence Support Services (SRVSS).
+Share with them the Center for Sexual and Relationship Violence Support Services (SRVSS).
 Give them the web address as well to get information.
-The SRVSS Office is also available for consultation with faculty and staff around how best to support a student who has disclosed experiencing sexual assault, relationship violence or stalking.
+SRVSS is also available for consultation with faculty and staff around how best to support a student who has disclosed experiencing sexual assault, relationship violence or stalking.

 Kent State’s Grievance Procedures

-The University Administrative policy regarding complaints, investigations and hearings of power-based personal violence may be found at University Policy 5-16.2 - Gender Discrimination.
+The University Administrative policy regarding complaints, investigations and hearings of power-based personal violence may be found at University Policy 5-16.1 - Unlawful Discrimination and Harassment and 5-16.2 - Title IX Sexual Harassment.

 WHEN THE ASSAILANT IS A STUDENT

-Most complaints involving a student go through the Office of Student Conduct following an investigation by a Title IX Deputy Coordinator.
+Most complaints involving a student go through the Office of Student Conduct following an investigation by the Office of Gender Equity & Title IX.

 The student conduct process is not a legal process and is separate from local, state, and federal court proceedings.
 In the university process the standard of responsibility is based on a preponderance of the evidence.
 The student conduct process is expected to: